Can Medicaid Take Back Gifted Money?

 If you made a gift during the look-back period, Medicaid may impose a penalty period.
 During this period, you’ll be ineligible for Medicaid benefits, and you’ll have to pay for your healthcare out of pocket.
 The length of the penalty period depends on the value of the gift you made and your state’s Medicaid rules.

-Read More: Does Roth Ira Affect Medicaid Eligibility?
+Read More: Does Medicaid Cover Equine Therapy?

 It’s worth noting that not all gifts are subject to the penalty.
 Some transfers, such as gifts to a spouse or disabled child, are exempt from Medicaid’s gifting rules.
 Additionally, if you can prove that the transfer was not made to qualify for Medicaid, you may be able to avoid the penalty.